lucastraba/service-manager/README.md

 # Service Manager

-The Service Manager is an IoC (Inversion of Control) container for TypeScript.
+The Service Manager is a simple schema-based IoC (Inversion of Control) container for TypeScript.
 It provides a way to manage dependencies and services in your application, making it easier to write modular, testable, and maintainable code.